 Now I want to insist on one or two things:

 - Always respect your piano or instrument teacher!
-Don’t ask for a discount, you will never do that with your plumber or the chef that cooked your meal a restaurant!
+Don’t ask for a discount, you will never do that with your plumber or the chef that cooked your meal in a restaurant!
 You know the price, you agree to it or not, but don’t ask for a discount please, this is so disrespectful!
 Also, don’t say things like “You know when you have a real job you are tired at the end of the week!”!!!
-Music is a real job, it is a lot of sacrifices, a looooot of devotion and being able to cope with being marginalized and judged by a lot of people who don’t know anything about your area of work!
+Music is a real job, it is a lot of sacrifices, a looooot of devotion, and being able to cope with being marginalized and judged by a lot of people who don’t know anything about your area of work!

-And finally, one last point, don’t even consider the package that you can see on the internet saying that after 6 months or a year you will be able to play like a professional!
+And finally, one last point, don’t even consider the packages that you can see on the internet saying that after 6 months or a year you will be able to play like a professional!

 You can’t play like a “professional” after a year or play a Chopin study really well after a year.
 Music is a skill, there is no shortcut.
 This is called fake advertising!
 A bit like those adverts: